-- 2.4.1 A director of the Corporation must possess the following qualifications: - 2.3.1.
-Holder of at least one (1) share of stock of the Corporation; - 2.3.2.
-At least a holder of a Bachelor's Degree, or to substitute for such formal education, must have adequate competency and understanding of business; - 2.3.3.
-He shall be of legal age or at least twenty one (21) years old; - 2.3.4.
-He shall be proven to possess integrity and probity; - 2.3.5.
-He shall be assiduous; - 2.3.6.
-He shall have considerable involvement in real estate industry - 2.3.7.
-He is proven to possess the appropriate level of skill and experience in line with the strategic plans and goals of the Corporation, and
+- 2.4.1 A director of the Corporation must possess the following qualifications: - a.
+Holder of at least one (1) share of stock of the Corporation; - b. at least a holder of a Bachelor's Degree, or to substitute for such formal education, must have been engaged or exposed to the business of the corporation for at least five (5) years; - c.
+He shall be of legal age or at least twenty-one (21) years old; - d.
+He shall be proven to possess integrity and probity; - e.
+He shall be assiduous; - f.
+He is proven to possess the appropriate level of skill and experience in line with the strategic plans and goals of the Corporation, and - g.

-2.3.8.
 In addition to the qualifications for membership in the Board required in relevant laws, the Board may provide for additional qualifications, which may include practical understanding of the Corporation's business, membership in good standing in relevant industry, business or professional organizations, and previous business experience.